gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum.Crc8/README.md

 Among all other posibilities, it is recommended to use the standard CRC-8 algorithm which comes under CRC-8, CRC-8/SMBUS aliases and is available via `Crc8.Standard` property.

-All other predefined algorithms are available via the properties of `Crc8.Attested` class.
+All other predefined algorithms are available via the corresponding properties of `Crc8.Attested` class.

 ## Custom CRC-8 Algorithms